Aayush-047/weather-forecast/README.md

+# Weather Forecast App

+This is a simple weather forecast application built using React.
+It allows users to search for a city's weather, toggle between Celsius and Fahrenheit, and save their favorite cities in local storage for quick access.
+The app uses the OpenWeatherMap API to fetch real-time weather data.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).